binomialhq/poly/doc/SPECIFICATION.md

 Parameters extend on Fields by specifying the Location in which the field is to appear.
-This means that Parameters are constructs that are meant for use within the context of some API related declaration, such as Prodcedures.
+This means that Parameters are constructs that are meant for use within the context of some API related declaration, such as Procedures.
 The Location appears first in the construct.
 When omitted, `body` is assumed as the default, saving some typing.
+The exception to this is when the field is declared by reference, and the reference is a field that declares a location of its own.
+In that case, the default is overriden by the reference, while the reference can be overriden by an explicit location.

 ### Parameter Lists

 ```
+parameter-list          =  "{" parameter-list-items "}"
-parameter-list          =  parameter-list-decl
+parameter-list-items    =  parameter-list-decl
-parameter-list          =/ parameter-list-decl ","
+parameter-list-items    =/ parameter-list-decl ","
-parameter-list          =/ parameter-list-decl "," parameter-list
+parameter-list-items    =/ parameter-list-decl "," parameter-list-items
 parameter-list-decl     =/ [ annotation ] parameter
 ```